pyne/install_scripts/README.md

 -------------------

 These scripts will install PyNE and its dependencies on the system.
-Install scripts are available for different versions of both Ubuntu and Mint operating systems.
-The script used to install PyNE should correspond to the user's operating system and version.
+Install script is available for different versions of both Ubuntu and Mint operating systems.
 The intention of these scripts is that PyNE can be ready to use on a clean install of any of the supported operating systems.
 Furthermore, the user should choose either to build a stable version of PyNE or the current develop branch of PyNE by supplying a second argument.

-Example for installing the most recent stable branch on Ubuntu 16.04:
+Example for installing the most recent stable branch on Ubuntu 18.04:

-    ./ubuntu_16.04.sh stable
+    ./ubuntu.sh stable

 Example for installing the develop branch on Mint 18.01:

-	./mint_18.01.sh dev
+	./ubuntu.sh dev

+**!!!WARNING!!!:**

+Those scripts are intended to be used on python3 environment then assumes that your system uses python3 as default.
+To test which default Python version your system is using, run in a terminal:
+`python --version`.
+If it returns `Python 3.x.y`, you should be able to use our install scripts.
+If it returns `Python 2.x.y`, our install script will not work as is on your system.
+You will need to update the default python version.

 Docker Builds (*.dockerfile)
 ----------------------------